Another selection of great hikes in Kananaskis Country, Alberta, Canada.

 Check in at a Visitor Centre for current trail conditions and the most recent weather forecast.
-The south section of Kananaskis Trail, past the turn onto Kananaskis Lakes Trail is closed from December 1 to June 14 to protect wildlife corridors, to reduce the need to clear roller coaster mountain roads and to reduce public exposure to avalanche risk
+The south section of Kananaskis Trail, past the turn onto Kananaskis Lakes Trail, is closed from December 1 to June 14 to protect wildlife corridors, to reduce the need to clear mountain roads and to reduce public exposure to avalanche risk

 1. Rae Glacier

 The hike to Rae Glacier is an excellent experience involving a short, moderate ascent from the trailhead to Elbow Lake, then a right turn on good trail to the north side of Mount Rae.

 This easily accessible glacier is the easternmost in the Rocky Mountains and is the primary source for the Elbow River which feeds the Bow River through Calgary, Alberta, Canada.

 Scenery is uniquely spectacular over diverse terrain and there are several discovery options worthy of pursuit.
 Rock Glacier is on the west flank of Mount Rae adjacent to Kananaskis Trail.